 U.S. District Court, District of New Hampshire

-Philip has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Corporate Law and Mergers and Acquisitions Law in Manchester, NH, and Boston, MA.
-He has been listed in Best Lawyers since 2010.
+Philip was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Corporate Law and Mergers and Acquisitions Law.
+Philip has been listed in Best Lawyers since 2010.

-Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2016).
-He was also listed in The Legal 500 U.S. 2012-2016 as a leading attorney in mergers, acquisitions, and buyouts.
+Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2018).

+Philip currently serves as president of the Swim With A Mission, Inc., board and serves on the boards of the National Navy UDT-SEAL Museum Advisory, Primary Bank, the Granite State Children’s Alliance and Elliot Health Systems.
+He is an active member of the Association for Corporate Growth.
+Philip formerly served on other community boards, including the Board of Trustees of the Greater Manchester Family YMCA, and the boards of the Derryfield School and Junior Achievement.
 Philip is a former president of the local bar association.
-He currently serves on the board of the Granite State Children’s Alliance.
-He is an active member of the Association for Corporate Growth.
-He has formerly served on other community boards, including the Board of Trustees of the Greater Manchester Family YMCA.